The Chow $t$-structure on the $\infty$-category of motivic spectra: Elementary properties

-\begin{example} We now improve the construction of the previous example to show that even base change between spectra of fields is not exact.
+\begin{example} We now improve the construction of the previous example to show that even the base change along field extensions is not exact.
 Suppose that $0 \not\in U$.
 Then $\Sigma^\infty_+ U$ admits $\Sigma^{-1} S^{2,1}$ as a retract.
 In fact we find that the pro-object also admits $S^{2,1}$ as a retract.\NB{might find a reference for this in Bondarko's work on function fields} Writing we find that by continuity (see e.g. \cite[Lemma A.7]{hoyois-algebraic-cobordism}) since the latter group admits $[\1, \1_{c \le 0}]_{\SH(k)}$ as a summand (which is non-zero by Theorem \ref{thm:main-computation}).
 It follows that $f^*$ is not $t$-exact. \end{example}